dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 so this is not an option.

-However, one can move the code inside `opApply` into a template taking the delegate type as a template parameter and creating aliases named `opApply` to instances of that implemenataion template:
+However, one can move the code inside `opApply` into a template taking the delegate type as a template parameter and creating aliases named `opApply` to instances of that implementation template:

 ```D
 SimpleLockstep(Ranges...)